1875 (Meiji 8) year of birth

 1887 (Meiji 20) 12 yrs.

 As Wada grew, his mother was at a loss for his guidance.
-During the two years, from 12 to 13 years old, Kinbei Toda’s father took care of Wada at his home.
+During two years, from age 12 to 13, Wada was under the care of Kinbei Toda’s father at their home.
 However, Wada had behavioral issues, causing difficulties for Kinbei’s father.
 During this time, Wada was already expressing his interest in going to America.

 (1829.
 7.25, Kinbei Toda Commentary note)